narula/narula.github.io/_posts/2021-09-23-stablecoins.md

 # The stablecoin smart contract

 On Ethereum and some other blockchains, each stablecoin has its own set of smart contracts.
-These contracts control the issuance, redemption, transfer, and blacklisting of the stablecoin tokens issued on this blockchain.
+These contracts control the issuance, redemption, transfer, and blacklisting (for example, due to sanctions compliance) of the stablecoin tokens issued on this blockchain.
 These smart contracts are critical to tracking stablecoin ownership.
 There have been many cases of funds being frozen or hacked in smart contracts;[^11] as such there needs to be processes in place for auditing this software and understanding the upgrade and deployment process (note that this is a completely different task from auditing the composition of the backing reserves).
 There should be a recovery process plan in place for if the contract is hacked.

 [^11]: O’Leary, Rachel-Rose.
 [Brain Freeze?
 Parity Bug Continues With No Easy Solution in Sight](https://www.coindesk.com/markets/2017/11/24/brain-freeze-parity-bug-continues-with-no-easy-solution-in-sight/).
 Coindesk, November 24, 2017.